apace100/origins-docs/docs/types/data_types/attribute_modifier.md

 [Data Type](../data_types.md)

-An [Object](object.md) used to specify how a value should be modified.
+An [Object](object.md) used to specify how a numerical value should be modified.
+The numerical value in question can be anything depending on the power/action type using this data type.

+!!! note

+    Not to be confused with [Attributed Attribute Modifier](attributed_attribute_modifier.md), which are strictly for modifying attributes.

 ### Fields